CALCIO STORICO = HISTORIC FOOTBALL: Ritual, Rivalry and What Else?

 On the field, however, the Bianchi ran away with it— as everyone knew they would.

 For the sake of transparency: these last two photos are from 24 June 2012, three years earlier than the others.
-In those days however, the Bianchi always seemed to win, so we can split the difference.
+In those years however, the Bianchi always seemed to win, so we can split the difference.
 (Photo Lyle Goldberg)

 These days, the chief prize is an artistic banner (the cencio, or rag, as it is affectionately called).
-Back in the day, the victors also took home a calf— mainstay of their celebratory banquet.

 This cencio features the annual Festa di San Giovanni fireworks— scheduled for that very evening.
 They are exploding (notionally) over the tower of Palazzo Vecchio in the colors of the four quarters of the city.
 (Photo Lyle Goldberg)